What is chloride?

 What does chloride do in the body?

 Similar to sodium and potassium, chloride functions as an electrolyte.
 In fact, chloride is the major negatively charged electrolyte in human extracellular fluid, which includes the blood.
-Chloride is important in the optimal functioning of excitable cells, which once again are nervous tissue and muscle as detailed in Body Basics.
+Chloride is important in the optimal functioning of excitable cells, which once again are nervous tissue and muscle.
 It is also part of hydrochloric acid (HCl), which is a key component of stomach juice.

-Furthermore, chloride is important in helping the body to remove carbon dioxide (CO2).
-This process is very complex and involves changing carbon dioxide into a substance called carbonate that will dissolve more easily into the blood.
-Remember, gases such as oxygen (O2) and carbon dioxide do not dissolve very well in watery human blood.
-Therefore, the blood either carries them on hemoglobin (mostly oxygen) or converts carbon dioxide to a more water-soluble substance.
-This allows for more and more carbon dioxide to be circulated to the lungs and breathed out of the body.
+Furthermore, chloride is important in helping the body to remove CO2.
+This process is very complex and involves changing CO2 into a substance called carbonate that will dissolve more easily into the blood.
+Remember, gases such as O2 and CO2 do not dissolve very well in watery human blood.
+Therefore, the blood either carries them on hemoglobin (mostly O2) or converts CO2 to a more water-soluble substance.
+This allows for more and more CO2 to be circulated to the lungs and breathed out of the body.

 What happens if too little or too much chloride is consumed?